Axolotl-Token/Contracts/README.md

 - 👋 Hi, I’m Axolotl Token  $AXOL

-- 💞️ The first Token meme with a big purpose.
+- 💞️ Private Micropayments Channels for all.

 - ✨ The 10% of Tokens will be donated to cryto charity (holders can vote for their favorite causes)